alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

  ### Some general tips
  :information_source: You can find more information on schedulers [here](https://huggingface.co/docs/diffusers/using-diffusers/schedulers).
 Morover, if you are unfamiliar with any concept from the ```Model Configurations``` you can refer to the [diffusers documentation](https://huggingface.co/docs/diffusers/index)., diffusion steps, guidance scale
+ :information_source: Note that the strength parameter scales the specified amount of diffusion steps.
+That is the reason why the output folder only contains 20 images (for 20 diffusion steps) even though we specified 25 diffusion steps in the config file.
+It starts the diffusion process from step 5.

 ## Tutorials
 ### 1. Single Inference
 In this tutorial we will use the ```single_inference.yaml``` configuration file for ```txt2img```, ```img2img``` and ```inpaint```.

-We will start by configuring ```txt2img``` to generate 5 images that adhere to a prompt describing an astronaut riding a horse on the moon (you can find the configuration [here](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/txt2img/single_inference.yaml)).
+We will start by configuring ```txt2img``` to generate 4 images that adhere to a prompt describing an astronaut riding a horse on the moon (you can find the configuration [here](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/txt2img/single_inference.yaml)).

 #### Prompt Configurations